 Although training is not directly regulated, a BCA must identify all costs and benefits associated with a proposed alternative.
 Training the drivers and managers on the new technology's capabilities and how to use it is not only a reasonable assumption, but a cost that cannot be disregarded.
 The training required when deploying a new technology can be subdivided into initial and recurrent training.
 The initial training is applicable when the technology is installed on the truck.
 The recurrent training is conducted by the carrier each time there is a new driver or manager (or during a refresher training course).
 For this study, an initial training time (generally one hour) was assumed for LDW systems.
 Three factors influence the needed recurrent training in further years: the complexity of the LDW system, the driver attrition rate in the industry (assumed to be 100%), and the point at which the LDW system becomes integrated into basic safety training.
-To compute the number of trucks where the LDW system will be installed/replaced and the number of drivers/managers who will receive training.
+To compute the technology and deployment cost for all trucks for year y, the costs were multiplied by the number of trucks where the LDW system will be installed/replaced and the number of drivers/managers who will receive training.